Vicky8180/Astrology-Website-2/README.md

 ## Overview

-Welcome to our Astrology Chat Platform, a dynamic website designed to provide users with a personalized and interactive experience with astrologers.
+Welcome to Astrology Chat Platform, a dynamic website designed to provide users with a personalized and interactive experience with astrologers.
 This platform offers a range of features aimed at enhancing user engagement and satisfaction.

 ## Key Features